-Egypt's Sisi declares three-month extension of state of emergency
+Egypt's Sisi extends state of emergency for three months

 The renewed three-month state of emergency will start on 10 July, according to the decree.